 Serving students since 2001, the PACE (Promoting Academics & Character Education) Program is a collaboration between Boys & Girls Clubs of Metro Denver, Denver Public Schools and the Safe City Office (City & County of Denver).
-PACE operates classrooms in two locations throughout Denver.
-These sites are located in the Baker and Montbello neighborhoods.
+PACE operates classrooms in three locations throughout Denver.

 Youth are referred to PACE by Denver Public Schools middle schools and K-8 schools due to a variety of behaviors including fighting, carrying a weapon, drug involvement, truancy, threats/intimidation and habitual classroom disruption.
 The purpose of PACE is to provide a targeted, supportive intervention in order to promote academic success and life skills development, and decrease violent and other negative behaviors among youth who have exhibited significant behavioral problems.

 “I feel like I can tell them anything and always ask for help.” – PACE Student

 PACE is a unique response to “problematic” students; as an alternative to traditional disciplinary action alone, and through a strengths-based approach, staff are able to help students identify the causes of their behaviors as well as recognize their strengths and values.
 Furthermore, youth are linked to other supportive services as needed (i.e. counseling, educational testing, family services).
 The 15-day intervention program enables highly trained, dedicated staff to assess students, provide necessary services and facilitate systems coordination and action.